BunnyWarlock/Shop_Inventory_Management_System_Website/README.md

 You can create your own store and become an admin.
 Then you can assign positions like manager or clerk to other users connected to your store.

 You can also get a sales report.

+Hopefully, you can learn and even implement this project on your own.

+Thank you for reading.